emqx/emqx-docs/en_US/deploy/cluster/intro.md

 The routing and distribution of the message between nodes are as follows:

 1. Client1 publishes a message with the topic `t/a` to the `node1`.
-2. By querying the topic tree, `node1` learns that `t/a` matches two existing subscriptions of `t/a` and `t/#`.
+2. By querying the topic trie, `node1` learns that `t/a` matches two existing subscriptions of `t/a` and `t/#`.
 3. By querying the route table, `node1` learns that topic `t/a` has subscribers only on `node3`, and topic `t/#` has subscribers only on `node2`.